FAFSA is the KEY!

 in to some Department of Education websites.

-Retrieval Tool (IRS DTR).
-This will also ensure your FAFSA tax information
+Tool (IRS DRT).
+This will also ensure your FAFSA tax information is accurate

-is accurate -- you won't have to worry about making mistakes since the IRS
+-- you won't have to worry about making mistakes since the IRS DRT transfers

-you to the IRS website, where you can preview your tax information before
+website, where you can preview your tax information before agreeing to transfer

-FAFSA, you can obtain one by calling the Federal Student Aid Information Center
+the FAFSA, you can obtain one by calling the Federal Student Aid Information

 admissions process.
 Check with each of the colleges and universities you listed